ZoeLeBlanc/IntroToDH2020/week3/Thursday/PITCHME.md

 #### Python Fundamentals

 - How could we turn our loop and conditional code into something we could reuse multiple times?
 - What is white space?
+Local and global scope?

 ---
 #### Python Fundamentals